Esri/calcite-design-system/packages/calcite-components/src/components/sheet/readme.md

 # calcite-sheet

-For complete usage and implementation guidance on the `calcite-sheet` component, refer to the [documentation page](https://developers.arcgis.com/calcite-design-system/components/sheet/).
+For complete usage and implementation guidance for `calcite-sheet`, refer to the [documentation page](https://developers.arcgis.com/calcite-design-system/components/sheet/).

 <!-- Auto Generated Below -->